mustaszewski/europarl-extract/README.md

 For the extraction of **sentence-aligned parallel corpora, sentence segmentation is a required** pre-processing step, whereas in the case of comparable corpora sentence segmentation is not required (albeit useful for future analyses).
 Tokenisation is optional for both comparable and parallel corpora and therefore depends on end users' needs.

-EuroParlExtract offers **two different tools** users can choose from 1) `ixa-pipe-tok`, a sentence splitter and tokeniser implemented in Java by Rodrigo Agerri(see http://ixa2.si.ehu.es/ixa-pipes/); or 2) the sentence splitter and tokeniser of the `Europarl Preprocessing Tools` implemented in Perl by Philipp Koehn (see http://www.statmt.org/europarl/).
+EuroParlExtract supports **two different third-party tools** users can choose from 1) *ixa-pipe-tok*, a sentence splitter and tokeniser implemented in Java by Rodrigo Agerri(see http://ixa2.si.ehu.es/ixa-pipes/); or 2) the sentence splitter and tokeniser of the *Europarl Preprocessing Tools* implemented in Perl by Philipp Koehn (see http://www.statmt.org/europarl/).
 The former is more accurate but considerably slower that the latter, so users should choose one of the tools according to their own preferences.

 To perform sentence segmentation without tokenisation using *EuroParl Preprocessing Tools*, run: